ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_concepts.md

       - D4...0: Reserved (reset to zero)

       A device configuration that uses power from the bus and a local source reports a non-zero value in *bMaxPower* to indicate the amount of bus power required and sets D6.
-The actual power source at runtime can be determined using the GetStatus(DEVICE) request.
+The actual power source at run-time can be determined using the GetStatus(DEVICE) request.
 If a device configuration supports remote wakeup, D5 is set to 1.</td>
     </tr>
     <tr>